 If you’re still a little hesitant to go all-in on the peach trend, don't worry.
 While this sleek style here combines peach highlights and a soft pink finish that we love, you don't have to go all out in one go.
-Take the color for a test run sans dye.
-Buy a wig or try out extensions in that tone—just so you get an idea of how that color will look on your skin tone before taking the jump.
+Take the color for a test run sans dye by buying a wig or trying out extensions in that tone, so you get an idea of how that color will look on your skin before taking the jump.

 Warm, Dimensional Peach

-She cautioned against overtightening the hair, saying you tend to want warmth so that "your peach holds stronger and that you provide a base for more depth."
+She cautioned against over-lightening the hair, saying you tend to want warmth so that "your peach holds stronger and that you provide a base for more depth."

-Other recommendations include: Evo Fabulouso custom color conditioner ($60) to refresh vibrant colors.
-Davines All-In-One Milk ($35) mostly for heat protection when styling which Elmore says: "People would be shocked to see how much color disappears with the use of their hot tools," and Davines This Is A Shimmering Mist ($31) which helps your color "shimmer and reflect sunlight for days."
+The stylists' other recommendations include Evo Fabulouso custom color conditioner ($60) to refresh vibrant colors, as well as Davines All-In-One Milk ($35), mostly for heat protection when styling.
+Elmore says that heat protectant is helpful since "people would be shocked to see how much color disappears with the use of their hot tools," and Davines This Is A Shimmering Mist ($31) can help your color "shimmer and reflect sunlight for days."